erizov/Professor/semester_8/lecture_53_database_operations/database_security/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Database Security is used in production systems
+- **Enterprise Applications**: Database Security is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Database Security is the best solution for all problems" ✓ **CORRECT**: Database Security has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Database Security is the best solution for all problems" ✓ **CORRECT**: Database Security has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Database Security is too complex to understand" ✓ **CORRECT**: Database Security can be understood by breaking it down into smaller steps